PowerShell/Community-Blog/Posts/2021/03/ScriptingGuy.0006.readingbottomup.md

 ## The Get-Content Cmdlet

-Before getting into the solution, let's look at the `Get-Content` cmdlet The `Get-Content` cmdlet allows you to read a file but it always does so from start to finish.
+Before getting into the solution, let's look at the `Get-Content` cmdlet.
+The `Get-Content` cmdlet always reads a file from start to finish.
 You can always get the very last line of the file like this:

 ```powershell